Fly Fishing For Trout: 39 Tips For More Trout

 The rainbow warrior is one of my favorite attractor patterns all year.
 There are times when this pattern will fish better than exact imitation flies even during a hatch.
 Click the picture to watch the video.

-Unless there are a lot of the same hatching insects, also known as a hatch, I don’t bother trying to figure out what they are eating.
+Unless there are a lot of the same hatching insects, also known as a hatch, I don’t bother trying to figure out what the trout are actually eating.

 Instead, I’ll just use attractor patterns or generic fly patterns.